 A person undergoing a planned heart bypass operation will have an opportunity to discuss the procedure with their doctor before the operation.
 The care team will explain the surgery, set arrival times, and help complete paperwork.

 A member of the healthcare team might also shave the areas where a surgeon will make their incisions.

-After waking up, a person will have a tube down their throat that helps them to breathe.
+After waking up, a person will have a tube that helps them to breathe.
 It will feel strange and uncomfortable, but it is necessary.
 Usually, a doctor will remove the tube after 24 hours.

 On average, a person will remain in the hospital for about a week after surgery.
-It is normal to experience soreness and night sweats, and there is likely to be some fluid in the lungs, so people should expect a good bit of coughing.
+It is typical to experience soreness and night sweats, and there is likely to be some fluid in the lungs, so people should expect coughing.

 People usually start to eat and move around soon after the doctor has removed the breathing tube.

-Common post-surgery medications typically include drugs called platelet inhibitors, which help prevent blood clots.
+Common post-surgery medications typically include platelet inhibitors, which help prevent blood clots.

 Complications are possible but unusual.
 Assuming there are no complications, most people can expect a better quality of life quite soon after surgery.

 Heart disease continues to be a top health problem in the United States.
 There are many options for treating heart disease.
 For hundreds of thousands of people each year, heart bypass surgery is the best choice to address blocked arteries.

 Heart bypass surgery is safe and effective and can help people regain the quality of life they experienced before they developed a heart condition.